Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 ```
 Press CTRL + X then Y then ENTER to save the changes

-For Fedora Workstation, KDE and Cosmic spins:
+*For Fedora Workstation, KDE and Cosmic spins:

 Run the following in terminal:
 ```bash
 sudo dracut --force
 ```
+After that you can reboot your system.

-For Fedora Atomic distros (Silverblue, Kinoite and Sway):
+*For Fedora Atomic distros (Silverblue, Kinoite and Sway):

 Run the following in terminal:
 ```bash
 sudo rpm-ostree initramfs --enable
 ```

-After that you can reboot your system.
+After that you can reboot your system and enroll the MOK keys (Return back to final reboot step)

 **If you faced issues, please create an issue and I will try to help**